0x00000002/token-staking/docs/user_docs.md

 ## What is Token Staking?

-Token Staking is a decentralized application (dApp) that allows you to "stake" your tokens to help secure the network and earn rewards. of staking like putting your money in a savings account - you lock up your tokens for a period of time and get rewarded for doing so.
+Token Staking is a decentralized application (dApp) that allows you to "stake" your tokens to help secure the network and earn rewards.
+Think of staking like putting your money in a savings account - you lock up your tokens for a period of time and get rewarded for doing so.

 ## Why Should You Stake?

 ### Benefits of Staking

 - **Earn Rewards**: Get additional tokens as rewards for staking
-- **Support the Network**: Help secure and maintain the ecosystem
+- **Support the Network**: Help secure and maintain the token ecosystem
 - **Flexible Terms**: Choose your own lock-up periods based on your preferences
 - **Compound Growth**: Stake your rewards to earn even more